mjordan/Islandora-Devops.riprap_local/README.md

 ## Overview

-Ansible role that installs Riprap in the Islandora Playbook.
+Ansible role that installs [Riprap](https://github.com/mjordan/riprap) and the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module in the Islandora Playbook.

-Still a work in progress, build fails.

-This role is based on https://github.com/roblib/Islandora-Devops.riprap (forked at commit d9e5400753f64297494b02e9f6764afe3da884ad) from the University of Prince Edward Island.
+This role is based on https://github.com/roblib/Islandora-Devops.riprap from the University of Prince Edward Island.
 It differs from UPEI's role in that it installs Riprap in "local" mode and not as an HTTP microservice.

+## Installation

+1. In the `islandora-playbook/roles/external` directory, run `git clone https://github.com/mjordan/Islandora-Devops.riprap_local.git`
+1. Open the `webserver.yml` file in the `islandora_-playbook` directory, and add `- Islandora-Devops.riprap_local` to the end of the list of roles.
+You can do this prior to running `vagrant up`, or, if you have already run that, you can run `vagrant provision` and Vagrant will add this role without redeploying other roles.

 ## Author